BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/2-Available-technology/IVIS_Spectrum.rst

 .. raw:: html

-For a comprehensive explanation of optical imaging principles, see :doc:`Optical Imaging Principles <3-Technology Principles/Optical imaging>`.
+For a comprehensive explanation of optical imaging principles, see :doc:`In vivo Optical Imaging <3-Technology Principles/Optical imaging>`.

 IVIS Spectrum applications